8-K Filings Explained: The Early Warning System for Investors

 - Expected operational and financial impact.

-For companies that rely on customer trust or critical infrastructure, these filings can be a big deal.
+For companies that rely on customer trust or run critical infrastructure, these filings can be a bigger deal than the market initially assumes.

 Restructurings and Impairments – Items 2.05 and 2.06